 The mean age of COVID-19 patients who survived is 49 years, and the mean age of mortality class is 57 years.
 The majority of COVID-19 patients admitted to hospitals were males (64%).
 A similar gender ratio was observed in survival and mortality class patients.
-The most common symptoms were breathlessness and cough, while a less number of patients complained of diarrhea and headache.
+The most common symptoms were breathlessness and cough lesser presentation with other symptoms including diarrhea and headache.
 Among all symptoms, breathlessness and cough were observed to have statistically significant differences between the survival and the mortality classes.
 Comorbidity of kidney disorder was found to be statistically significant between the two classes.